-Dates for some events in 2024 have not been announced yet.
-Where they are shown these are confirmed dates.
+Dates for some events in 2024 have not been announced yet and will be added to this page when they are.
+Where dates are shown these are confirmed.
 For the rest, you can see when they took place in 2023.
 All events are in Rarotonga unless otherwise stated.

 This is a large page so if you've got a slow connection, there's a summary calendar - just click the button below